Technigo/project-pizza-bot/README.md

 # Pizza Bot

-A Pizza bot that will calculate the price and time for each order and give you an error if you've typed your order wrong.
+A Pizza bot that will calculate the price and time for each order and give you an error if you've typed your order wrong 🍕🍽❌👯‍♀️

 ## Code
 I've used: